PetLabCo Logo

 Bad breath in dogs can have a variety of causes ranging from dental health issues to disease.
 Discover common reasons for bad breath in dogs and what you can do to help fix it.

-You might notice your dog’s bad breath when they’re licking or breathing in your face.
+You might notice your dog has bad breath when they’re licking or breathing in your face.
 Another way you might recognize that something is off with your dog’s breath is if their chew toys have become rather stinky.
 In some cases, particularly with advanced dental disease, you can smell your dog’s bad breath from across the room.

 Bad breath in dogs is called halitosis.
 Halitosis in dogs can develop at any age, though we often think of it as happening in older dogs who do not get regular dental care.